What Is Creative Photography?

 So, when you’ve got the right subject, think about how you can improve your creative image and its composition further.
 Think about the use of the image: where is is going to feature, what do you want to do with it further?
 After the image have been taken and you’ve determined its purpose, you can remove distracting elements.
 Maybe that’ll be in the form of other animals or colours and patterns which don’t belong in the image or its intended use.
 Sometimes they work, sometimes they don’t.
 But you can be the judge of that and learn the difference.
 Although, sometimes having extra elements in a photograph make it better!
 So, let’s sum up this rodeo on creative photography:

 In my experience, the creative process is often inspired by a specific event or a situation, and happens either out of frustration with the situation or a desire to reach ‘deeper waters’ while shooting.
 The next time you want to capture creative photo, put on your thinking hat and ask yourself this question… “How do I feel about the subject and what can I do differently?”
-You may just end up with some interesting shots that may inspire you further to capture other creative photography or images!
+You may just end up with some interesting shots that may inspire you further to capture other creative images!

 Feel free to share your ideas on social media, you can find me on Instagram @aldonakmiec